-One of the main questions I see asked around the Blogger forums is:
+One of the main questions I see asked around the Blogger/Creator forums is:

 ‘How do I start working with brands?’

-A lot of people blog for fun – it’s an amazing hobby, check out this article on how blogging can actually help with anxiety – but for a number of other people, it’s also a career opportunity as they take their blog to the next level with brand partnerships.
+A lot of people blog and create for fun – it’s an amazing hobby, check out this article on how blogging can actually help with anxiety – but for a number of other people, it’s also a career opportunity as they take their blog and social channels to the next level with brand partnerships.

-I’ve been in the blogging game for nearly 11 years now and I’ve been earning from my blog for the last 5, and while I’m no expert, I know a thing or two about working with brands as a blogger, youtuber and ‘influencer’.
+I’ve been in the blogging game for nearly 11 years now and I’ve been earning on here and from my social channels for the last 5, and while I’m no expert, I know a thing or two about working with brands as a blogger, youtuber and ‘influencer’.

 Last year, I gave a panel talk on how to pitch to brands, and it quickly became the most highly engaged presentation of the day.
 It seems a lot of bloggers have the drive to want to work with brands but don’t really know where to begin, so here we go!

-How to Pitch to Brands and Establish a Good Relationship with Your Blog
+How to Pitch to Brands and Establish a Good Relationship with Your Channels

-For Example: There is no point reaching out to a sportswear company if your blog is based around crochet.
+For Example: There is no point reaching out to a sportswear company if your channels are based around crochet.

 Think about the value you can add to a brand with your brand in return.
-Take some time to look at your blog and understand it’s unique selling points.
+Take some time to look at your blog and channels and understand their unique selling points.

 Please don’t pitch to a brand just to ‘get free stuff’.
 You are a professional looking to establish a working relationship – if you want free samples, head to the N07 counter in Boots, not to a brand PR’s inbox.

-Pitch to a brand because you want to work with them and share their products to your readers, not just because you can’t be bothered to buy it yourself!
+Pitch to a brand because you want to work with them and share their products to your followers, not just because you can’t be bothered to buy it yourself!